twelch/twelch.github.io/nacis.md

 search_omit: true
 ---

 <p>My gift to NACIS attendees in 2022 is a postcard size map.
 It's focused on and around the Milwaukee Road Train Depot in Minneapolis, where the conference is being held.
-Maybe I even gave you a map in-persion and you followed the link here?
-Or perhaps you just stumbled upon this.
-Either way, welcome.
 </p>

 <figure class="half">